huixie90/slides/markdown/libc++.md

 ## Takeaway 5

 - <!-- .element: class="fragment" -->
-  Use the most precise API for what you're trying to achieve (e.g. `insert_range` instead of insert in a loop)
+  Use the most precise API for what you're trying to achieve
+  - `insert_range` instead of `insert` in a loop
+  - Use `sorted_unique` if the inputs are already sorted

 - <!-- .element: class="fragment" -->
   Use library facilities (e.g `views::zip`) to benefit from concept-based optimisations